Macmod/STARS/README.md

 Some ideas of new features to add that weren't included originally but would be nice to have in the future:

-- Implement scanners for other providers (DigitalOcean, CloudFlare, etc)
 - Option to return the details of the record sets in CSV format
-- Handle authentication / permission errors better
-- Support for more advanced attributes of DNS records and zones in the scanners
 - Improve efficiency by providing an option of doing requests / lookups in parallel
+- Option to only dump specific record types
+- Also dump more advanced attributes of DNS records and zones in the scanners (TTL, weight, priority, provider-specific attributes, etc)
-- Implement a local DB with results from previous executions
+- Implement a local DB with results from previous executions (maybe)
-- Check previously-scanned zones for DNS Takeover
+- Check previously-scanned zones for DNS Takeover (maybe)
 - Taking screenshots with a headless browser (maybe)
 - Verify whether a domain is public knowledge by scraping with passive tools like Sublist3r (maybe)